 Additionally, psychological issues and even death may result from an industrial or work incident.

-Let a Work Injury Lawyer Help You Protect Your Rights
+Let Our Work Injury Lawyers Help You Protect Your Rights

-Our work injury lawyers fight for individuals hurt on the job.
+Our personal injury attorneys fight for individuals hurt on the job.
 As an injured employee, you may be able to recover personal injury restitution for your injuries or, in some cases, be eligible for workers' compensation benefits.

 However, unlike other states, Texas doesn't require employers to carry workers' compensation coverage.
 If an employer elects to subscribe to coverage, the limits are set by law.